-Treatment with sapropterin dihydrochloride powder for oral solution should be directed by physicians knowledgeable in the management of PKU.
+Treatment with sapropterin dihydrochloride should be directed by physicians knowledgeable in the management of PKU.

-All patients with PKU who are being treated with sapropterin dihydrochloride powder for oral solution should also be treated with a Phe-restricted diet, including dietary protein and Phe restriction.
+All patients with PKU who are being treated with sapropterin dihydrochloride should also be treated with a Phe-restricted diet, including dietary protein and Phe restriction.